 Improve Energy Efficiency

 The U.S. simply cannot reduce its greenhouse gas emissions to acceptable levels without addressing energy efficiency.
-In fact, some states could meet between 25% and 100% of their pollution reduction goals simply by increasing energy efficiency.
+In fact, some states could meet between 25 and 100 percent of their pollution reduction goals simply by increasing energy efficiency.

 We can drastically reduce dependence on fossil fuels by promoting public policies that use voluntary or regulatory measures to manage energy consumption and reduce demand.
 From uniform building codes and weatherization assistance grants to more efficient household items (like lightbulbs), many policy solutions to increase conservation and curb greenhouse gas emissions are readily available and more must be explored.